 There is a simple reason why so many investors and even professional money managers are scared of the stock market–in the short term, stock prices seem arbitrary.
-Up one day and down the next, watching the ticker every second the market is open can cause one to wonder just what in St. Peter’s name is going on.
+Up one day and down the next, watching the ticker every second the market is open can cause one to wonder just what in St. Peters name is going on.
 Warren Buffett described this phenomenon like only Warren Buffett can:

 Actually, Benjamin Graham first said this, and it has stuck with Mr. Buffett, who repeats it often.
 But the wisdom behind this statement should be taken to heart.

 In the short term, stock prices reflect all kinds of noise.
 The Fed Chairman says this or that, and stocks fluctuate.
 Unemployment numbers come out, and the market reacts.
 A politician says something to get elected, and the stock market traders do their thing.
-The point is that in the short term (I’d say 1 year or less), stock prices are often the result of factors that do not bear on the long-term value of the enterprise.
+The point is that in the short term (Id say one year or less), stock prices are often the result of factors that do not bear on the long-term value of the enterprise.

-Investors sell on fear and buy on greed
+Investors Sell on Fear and Buy on Greed

 While most would not quarrel with the above comments, many do not take them to heart.
 It is not easy to hold on to your investments when they fall 40%.
 You start to lose confidence in your investing decisions.
 Then you start to wonder if there has been some seismic shift in the markets.

 Remember the Internet bubble?
 I recall investors talking about how the world was totally different with the Internet, and they used this lie to convince themselves to buy stocks of dot com companies with zero revenue.
 Remember the housing bubble?
 Folks would tell me that they are not making any more land, so prices must keep going up.
 Those folks are renting now and proclaiming that owning a home is NOT the financially prudent thing to do.
-Oh, brother!

 The point is that many investors do exactly the opposite of what they should do.
 When stocks are going up, they buy, buy, buy.
 When the markets crash, out of fear, they sell, sell, sell.
 All I can say is that this is wrong, wrong, wrong.